GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/solutions.md

 response = model.predict(prompt.format(text=text[:10000]))
 ```

-If you want to use gsutil & jq to get the contents, see:
+If you want to use gsutil & jq to get the contents, this is the command to use:

 ```shell
 gsutil cat $STAGING/2309.00031.pdf/output-1-to-2.json | jq -r .responses[].fullTextAnnotation.text